Johanna Ferrour: John Ferrour of Rochester

 Ferrour's husband John may have played a significant role in the events at the Tower of London.
 A man named John Ferrour is said to have saved the life of the young Earl of Derby Henry Bolingbroke, the future King Henry IV, during the peasants' attack on the Tower of London.
 This favour is said to have been repaid by Henry as he pardoned the same John Ferrour after Ferrour rebelled against him twenty years later.
 The John Ferrour who saved the life of future King Henry IV is often named "John Ferrour of Southwark" but Given-Wilson suggests that Henry's saviour may have been John Ferrour of Rochester.
 Barker concurs that it is possible that John Ferrour, otherwise Marchall, of Rochester is the man who spared the 14-year-old Henry Bolingbroke.
 While only conjecture, the one "John Ferrour of Rochester" who is certainly known to have been in the Tower of London during the attack is the husband of Johanna.
 John Ferrour also had a history of violence when in 1380 he was pardoned of murder.
 Therefore, it is possible that the Ferrours played much more of a consequential role in English history than just being members of the Revolt of 1381.

 Significance

 Johanna Ferrour's role in the Peasants' Revolt of 1381 not only shows that women participated in social revolt in medieval England, but shows that on occasion women were even leaders of revolt.
 Her story is one of a common woman leading others to fight against what they deemed as unjust taxation and governance.
 Stories like hers are rarely seen in medieval Europe as women rarely led riots or revolts in the Middle Ages.
-The rare story of Ferrour proves that women could successfully lead groups of men and women in revolt to make their frustrations heard and felt by those who governed them.
-Ferrour's exceptional story was long ignored by history, which is more reason for her and other significant women in medieval history to be studied.